Gabor A. Somorjai Award For Creative Research In Catalysis

-Madix, 71, is the Charles Lee Powell Emeritus Professor of Chemical Engineering at Stanford University and senior research fellow in the School of Applied Science & Engineering at Harvard University.
-He received a B.S. degree in chemical engineering from the University of Illinois (1961) and a Ph.D. degree in chemical engineering from the University of California, Berkeley (1964).
+Kung earned a bachelor’s degree in chemical engineering from the University of Wisconsin in 1971 and a doctorate in chemistry from Northwestern in 1974.
+He then served as a research scientist at DuPont for two years before taking a faculty position at Northwestern.

-He was an Alexander von Humboldt Senior Scientist awardee in Germany (1978, 2007) and received the Paul Emmet Award for Fundamental Studies in Heterogenous Catalysis (1984), the Alpha Chi Sigma Award for Fundamental Research from the American Institute of Chemical Engineers (1990), the Arthur Adamson Award of ACS (1997), and the Henry J. Albert Award of the International Institute of Precious Metals (1997).
+Kung has published roughly 250 papers in scholarly journals and has authored and edited three books and three journal volumes on catalysis.
+He is a fellow of the American Association for the Advancement of Science and the recipient of several prestigious awards including those from the North American Catalysis Society and the catalysis division of the Chemical Institute of Canada.

-Madix will present the award address before the Division of Catalysis Science & Technology (Probationary).
+Kung will present the award address before the Divisions of Catalysis Science & Technology and Petroleum Chemistry.

 Join the conversation